mozilla-services/antenna/docs/overview.rst

    If the throttler accepts the crash, Antenna generates a crash id.

-3. The ``BreakpadSubmitterResource`` adds the crash report data to the ``crashmover_queue``.
+3. Then ``BreakpadSubmitterResource`` passes the data to the crashmover to save and publish.

-   At this point, the HTTP POST has been handled, the crash id is sent to the crash reporter client and the HTTP connection ends.

-   Time passes depending on how many things are in the ``crashmover_queue``.

-4. A crashmover coroutine frees up, pulls the crash report data out of the ``crashmover_queue``, and then tries to save it to crashstorage.

    If crashstorage is ``S3CrashStorage``, then the crashmover saves the crash report data to AWS S3.